csci450-comparch/assg03/README.md

 ### str - Store to base + offset reference

 Again the `str` parallels the `ldr`.
 There is a base register and a 6 bit `PCOFF9` in the instruction.
-These values are comined to give an address.
+These values are combined to give an address.
 The value in the source register is then written to this address.

 None of the store routines cause the status flags to change, so you will not be calling `update_flags()` for any of these routines.
-Once you have enabled and are passing all of the task6 tests, make a commit and push your work to your github classroom repository.
+Once you have enabled and are passing all of the task7 tests, make a commit and push your work to your github classroom repository.

-## Task 7: Control Flow Operations
+## Task 8: Control Flow Operations

-As you know, typically the `RPC` register for fetch-decode-execute cycles will be auto-incremented when each instrctuion gets executed.
+As you know, typically the `RPC` register for fetch-decode-execute cycles will be auto-incremented when each instruction gets executed.
 Thus the normal flow of control is to fetch and execute the next instruction immediately after the current one being processed.

-There are three operations in LC-3 that affect the folow of the program control.
+There are three operations in LC-3 that affect the flow of the program control.
 The `jmp` instruction performs a simple absolute jump based on an address in a register.
-The `br` instruction allows for conditional branching based on the result (FN negative, FZ zero, FP positive) of the last operation that modified a register.
+The `br` instruction allows for conditional branching based on the result (`FN` negative, `FZ` zero, `FP` positive) of the last operation that modified a register.
 The `br` instruction uses a PCOFF9 9 bit offset from the current `RPC`, unlike the absolute jump which jumps based on an already calculated address in a register.
+So as we discussed in class, a `br` is effectively limited to a window of $\pm 255$ from the current `RPC`, while a `jmp` allows for a long jump in memory.

 Finally the LC-3 architecture supports the notion of subroutines (basically same idea as functions).